JakubPrusGithub/JustWeather/README.md

 <h2> ?FUTURE? </h2>

-Ability to choose another location and look at the weather in the future.
+The future plans are to make it possible to choose another location and look at the weather in the future.
 <br><br>